BZoennchen/supercollider-book/chapters/supercollider/pattern/3-pattern.md

 (sec-pattern)=
 # Pattern

-[Pattern](https://doc.sccode.org/Classes/Pattern.html) is an abstract class that is the base for the patterns library.
+[Pattern](https://doc.sccode.org/Classes/Pattern.html) is an abstract class that is the base for the pattern library.
 The classes of the pattern library form a rich and concise score language for music.
 Patterns are the *stateless* blueprint of streams.